s3bubble/s3bubble/README.md

 ## S3Bubble JavaScript Library

-Here you can download the JavaScript library to use within your own projects
+Here you can download the JavaScript library to use within your own projects.

+If you need help setting up secure DRM streaming please contact us at [S3Bubble](https://s3bubble.com/contact/)

 ## Getting Started